IFOnlyC/2022Spring_Finals/README.md

 以月为单位算trip总数， covid case总数

 ### Hypothesis 3:
-Members prefer using bike share than non-member when distance between start and destination is less than 1 miles and trip duration is less than 15 minutes in these cities.
+Members prefer using bike share than casual member(non-member) when distance between start and destination is less than 1 miles and trip duration is less than 15 minutes in these cities.

 We will use five cities including **Boston, Washton D.C, Chicago, San Francisco, New York** to test our hypothesis.
 In these five cities, the bikeshare companies have two category users which are member and casual.
 The following pictures display the distrubution of the member and casual users